 Natural product testing using the Carbon-14 method is able to distinguish between plant-derived and petroleum-derived material.
 Reporting according to analytical standards ASTM D6866 or ISO 16620-2, the percentage of biobased carbon can be measured accurately and is a clear indication of the presence of any petrochemical-sourced materials.

-ISO 17025-accredited Beta Analytic provides natural product screening according to standards ASTM D6866 and ISO 16620-2 using the Carbon-14 method.
-The Miami-based laboratory provides high-quality results reported in 5-7 business days.
-A priority service is available for results required in 4 business days or less.
+ISO 17025-accredited Beta Analytic provides high-quality natural product screening according to standards ASTM D6866 and ISO 16620-2 using the Carbon-14 method.
 For inquiries, contact Beta Analytic or call a local forwarding office.

 Basu J. 2015.
 Demand for ‘natural’ drives Europe’s food colouring growth.
 (Accessed August 2017).